Rok holds a casino token in the Casino de Monte Carlo, Monaco

 Luxory megayacht docked at Port Hercules in Monte Carlo, Monaco, 1990s

-No restrictions exist to walk around the common areas and observe exquisite yachts, rich owners, or luxury cars that bring them to their floating homes.
-I was surprised to spot an area where rather modest motor speedboats parked side by side.
-They don’t properly fit into Monaco`s postcard.
+There are no restrictions on walking through the public areas and observing exquisite yachts, wealthy owners, and luxury cars arriving at their floating homes.
+I was surprised to find an area where rather modest speedboats were parked side by side.
+They don’t fit Monaco’s postcard image.

-I didn’t have plans to dine in Monaco, but I rather opted for a street pizza and some drinks that were later shared with my family on a bench in the port.
-I was expecting much higher prices.
-The pizza was not bad at all.
-Apparently, there are some goods available at decent prices, considering the standard of living in the country.
+I didn’t plan to dine in Monaco, but instead I opted for street pizza and drinks, which I later shared with my family on a bench in the port.
+I expected much higher prices.
+The pizza was not bad at all, and some items were surprisingly affordable considering the country’s high standard of living.

 Reflections on my visit to Monaco